-- Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.
+- Students need 40% for exam admission; - Semester mark and Exam mark contribute 50:50 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.

 The purpose of this module is to introduce students to the psychological and behavioural concepts and theories relating to consumer behaviour and the consumer decision-making process.
 The module will provide an overview of the macro-environmental and regulatory forces that influence consumer behaviour.
 The module will explore the influence of individual factors and socio-cultural factors that affect consumer behaviour.